 Chance Sanders: Get off the X!
 Plan forward.
 If all else fails, fight with whatever is at hand.
 Be a hard target.

 Kevin Reeve: We do a section on improvised weapons—something as simple as a rock in a sock.
 I always carry multiple knives as a backup.
 On the street, an AR is a huge advantage, but if we’re fighting in a closet, I’d prefer a knife.

 Jim Cobb: Elbows, knees, improvised weapons from my surroundings.

 Kevin Reeve: Make the decision that your survival is essential to your family and then do whatever is necessary to get back to or protect them.
 Then, have a bias for action.
 A Delta operator friend said that the most important thing he learned was that movement is life.
-Always work the problem and maintain initiative.
+Always work on the problem and maintain the initiative.
 Movement is life.

 Jim Cobb: Stay calm, use your head, pay attention to what’s going on around you and act accordingly.

 Chance Sanders: Understand the terrain and how to use it to your advantage.

 James Yeager: Don’t go to stupid places with stupid people and do stupid shit and you’ll never have to enlist riot survival measures.

 Discussion about this post